Contrast-Security-OSS/docs/content/user/libraries/license/Library-licenses.md

 <!--
-title: "Library Licenses"
+title: "Open Source Licenses"
-description: "View library licenses in the UI"
+description: "View open source licenses in the UI"
-tags: "user library licenses vulnerabilities sca"
+tags: "user open source licenses vulnerabilities sca" -->
--->

 <!-- ## License Libraries
 How do you provision licenses if you've paid for them?
 Like normal licenses in Org Settings? -->

-## View Library Licenses
+## View Open Source Licenses

 License data is available for your open source libraries in the **Libraries** grid.
 To view an individual library's license, hover over the library name in the grid.
 License information is also displayed in the header of a library's **Details** page, which is accessed by clicking on the library name.
 Note that licenses are listed in SPDX format.

 <a href="assets/images/Library-license-details-metatdata.png" rel="lightbox" title="View library license information in the Details page"><img class="thumbnail" src="assets/images/Library-license-details-metatdata.png"/></a>